khazaei/vision-hist/README.md

 ### Optimizer

-The optimizer they used was SGD with momentum and weight decay.
-SGD uses a subset (batch) of the dataset to compute the gradient.
-This makes the gradient computation a bit noisy compared to using the whole dataset.
-This helps with generalization by exploring more of the cost function and helps escape local minima and saddle points.
-Momentum uses infinite smoothing or IIR filtering to make the trajectory and the gradient descent algorithm smoother.
-Weight decay is another way of saying L2 regularization.
-L2 regularization helps with over fitting by keeping the weights small, hence preventing any one path from dominating the prediction.
-Pytorch has a built-in Adam optimizer with built-in weight decay.
+The optimizer used was SGD with momentum and weight decay.
+SGD computes the gradient using a subset (batch) of the dataset rather than the entire dataset, which introduces some noise into the gradient computation.
+This noise aids in generalization by allowing the exploration of more of the cost function, and it helps avoid local minima and saddle points.
+Momentum employs infinite impulse response (IIR) filtering to smooth the trajectory of the gradient descent algorithm.
+Weight decay, also known as L2 regularization, helps prevent overfitting by keeping the weights small, thus avoiding any one path from dominating the prediction.
+PyTorch includes a built-in Adam optimizer that also supports weight decay.

 ```python
 torch.optim.AdamW(params=self.parameters(), lr=LEARNING_RATE, weight_decay=WEIGHT_DECAY)